-Asset class and fair value hierarchy Land- FV Inputs (2) Valuation approach Market Approach Last comprehensive valuation date/ valuer engaged APV 30/06/2021 Key assumptions and estimates (related data sources) • Except in the circumstance of any assets being held for sale (valued in accordance with AASB 5 Assets Held for Sale) or in accordance with specific accounting standards (such as Investment Properties) the balance of the portfolio is valued in accordance with AASB116 Property Plant and Equipment at Fair Value. • Depending upon the unique circumstances of each lot, land has been valued using the two approaches as per below; - Replacement Cost - Market Value Index applied (change in index recognised this year) N/A Other revaluation adjustment N/A Parks Furniture & Other Structures (PFOS) FV Inputs (3) Replacement APV 30/06/2021 Replacement Cost (based on actual dimensions and unit rates derived from market evidence) Residual Value (based on estimated proceeds from disposal at the end of the useful life - typically assessed as nil) Split between short-life and long-life part (based on consideration of likely future asset management treatments) Valuation Profile (based on how market participants perceive the relationship between asset condition, cost to renew the asset and the associated value).
-Consumption score (based on physical characteristics as well as potential impact of changes in functionality, capacity, obsolescence and legal and other limits Dates of acquisition and decommissioning used where applicable Change in depreciation methodology to straight line N/A N/A
+Asset olass and fair value hierarchy Valuation approach Last comprehen- cive valuation date valuer engaged Key accumptions and estimates (related data sources) index applied (change in index recognised this year) 50000 Lahd- FV Inputs (2) Market Approach AFV 20/06/2021 Except in the circumstance of any assets being held for sale (valued in accordance with AAGB 6 Assets Held for Sale) or in accordance with specific accounting standards (such as investment Properties) the balance of the portfoliols valued in accordance with AAGB116 Property Plant and Equipment at Pair Value.
+Depending upon the unique circumstances of each lot, tand has been valued using the two approaches as per below.
+Replacement Cost.
+Market Value.
+GIA.
+N/A Farks Furriture & Other Structures (PFOS) Fy Inputs (3) Replacement APV 30/06/2021 Replacement Cost (based on actual dimensions and unit rates derived from market evidence) Residual Value (pased on estimated proceeds from displosal at the end of the useful life - typically assessed as nii) Spitt between short-life and long-life part (based on consideration of likely future asset management treatments) Valuation Profile (based on now market participants perceive the relationship between asset condition, cost to renew the asset and the associated value).
+Consumption score (based on physica) characteristics as well as potential impact of pranges in functionality capacity, obsolescence and legal and other limits Claites of acquiletion and decommissioning used where applicable Ohange in depreciation methodology to straight line.
+NIA N/A